-Figure 4: Long-Run Transition : Social Cost of Carbon
+Figure 4: Long-Run Transition: Social Cost of Carbon

 Notes: This figure illustrates the long-run transition over 82 years (up to 2100) with a 3 percent growth rate.
-From 2100 to 2200, this growth is halted and maintained at the 2100 level to allow the model to converge.

 First, focusing on the main model specification with all types of natural capital, aggregate output rises with human capital.
 This rise implies an increase in the SCC to counteract the negative impacts of rising temperatures on production inputs.
-The increase in the SCC results in a gradual phasing out of fossil energy and promotes the use of renewable energy, which is CO_2 -free, as illustrated in figure 5.
+The increase in the SCC results in a gradual phasing out of fossil energy and promotes the use of renewable energy, which is CO2-free, as illustrated in figure 5.
 The phasing out of fossil fuels is due to the decrease in all fossil fuel components: oil, gas, and coal (see figure 16).
-The initial increase in fossil energy and its components is due to agents anticipations: they perfectly foresee the internalization of the costs of emissions by the social planner and the associated rise of the carbon tax on fossil production over the long run.
-Fossil energy production increases initially (in period one) before starting to decline as the impacts of the SCC take effect.